pvilla/3DCycleGaN/README.md

 3D CycleGAN translates volumes between a low-quality, fast-acquisition domain (typically domain A) and a high-quality, slow-acquisition domain (typicalliy domain B).
 This enables an increased temporal resolution at constant image quality.
 The results are discussed in [^2].

 3DCycleGAN can denoise fast-acquisition tomograms to match the noise level of the respective slow-acquisition training set, and it can apply 2x or 4x super-resolution.

 ## Quick-start
 This section explains how to train and evaluate the algorithm with the datasets from this paper [^2].
 The code was tested on computation nodes with 4x 32GB nVidia V100.
 ### Preparation
 1. Download this github repository.
-2. Download the datasets from zenodo_link and move the contents into the `3DCycleGAN/data` folder.
+2. Download the datasets from [zenodo](https://doi.org/10.5281/zenodo.7632124) and move the contents into the `3DCycleGAN/data` folder.
 3. We use [Anaconda](https://www.anaconda.com/) to manage our python packages.
 Hence [install Anaconda!](https://docs.anaconda.com/anaconda/install/)
 4. Install the python environment `3DcycleGAN_env.yml` containing the relevant packages.
 (This will throw errors and can easily take 30 minutes.)
 ```